bblaszkiewicz/FoxESS-domoticz/README.md

 sudo systemctl restart domoticz.service
 ```
 ## Configuration
-Enter your inverter's API key and serial number
+Enter your inverter's API key and serial number</br>
 ![image](https://github.com/user-attachments/assets/b97e9e68-2d95-4188-8530-896bcb596df4)
 ### How to find API key
 After logging in to https://www.foxesscloud.com/ click the user icon located in the upper right corner of the window.
 Then click _User Profile_ and go to the _API Management_ tab.
 Click _Generate API key_.
-The key will appear in the field next to it.
+The key will appear in the field next to it.</br>
 ![image](https://github.com/user-attachments/assets/88d250a5-60e1-47dc-b049-1452fccb9826)